1849-1906

 Tonnage: 149

-Illumination: Single lantern having one oil lamp with 9 wicks, 35 feet above
+Illumination: Single lantern having one oil lamp with 9 wicks, 35 feet above water

 Fog Signal: Hand operated bell